jsverse/transloco/README.md

       ├─ es.json
 ```

-You have several ways of telling Transloco to use them, via setting the `TRANSLOCO_SCOPE` provider based on Angular's DI rules.
+We have several ways of telling Transloco to use them, via setting the `TRANSLOCO_SCOPE` provider based on Angular's DI rules.

-You can set it the providers list of a **lazy module**:
+We can set it the providers list of a _lazy module_:

 ```ts
 const routes: Routes = [